Edinburgh-University-String-Orchestra/euso-website/content/committee/alexia.md

 ---
-title: 'Alexia Alice Cochrone – Publicity Manager'
+title: 'Alexia Cochrane – Secretary'
 template: committee
-thumbnail: '../images/headshots/alexia.jpg'
+thumbnail: '../images/headshots/alexia.png'
 slug: committee-alexia
-featured: false
+featured: true
 ---

-The Publicity Manager's main duty is to promote upcoming projects, concerts and events.
-Lots of poster making is involved, as well as updating our social media accounts.
+The Secretary is responsible for the administration of EUSO and any correspondence within or behalf of EUSO.

 Here are a few words from Alexia:

-> Hi!
-I’m Alexia and I’m a third year medical student.
-I’m the Publicity Mangager for the orchestra this year.
+> Hello!
+I’m Alexia and I’m the secretary this year.
+Apart from making endless cups of tea for Hannah (our president) I play the violin and I study medicine!
+Looking forward to meeting you all this year ☺️

 [Contact information](/contact/)